noahdm4321/AI-Portfolio/04_Othello/README.md

 7. When the game ends, the player with the most disks of their color on the board wins.

 ## AI Showcase:
-##### This program involves Monte Carlo tree search algorithm, propagation trees, and TensorFlow deep learning neural networks (using Keras).
+##### The computer plays using a neural-network value model trained by self-play, with Monte Carlo tree search (MCTS) used both to generate training data and as a fallback when the network is unsure.

 ###### The program for the Othello game is adapted from <https://github.com/SiyanH/othello-game> which uses random selection to determine the computer's move.
 The deep learning algorithm was programmed by me.